ctnormand1/course_advanced_dbt/models/docs/docs_bingeflix.md

 This table contains information about various subscription plans available on Bingeflix.
 {% enddocs %}

+{% docs bingeflix_billing_period %}
+The recurring billing period for the subscription.
+{% enddocs %}

 {% docs bingeflix_payment_period %}
 The recurring payment period for the subscription.
 {% enddocs %}